joshhus/blockchain-sw-25/howto/console-deploy-ocp.md

 ```
 {:codeblock}

 After you save and edit the file, run the following commands to add the file to your cluster and add the policy to your project.
-Replace `<PROJECT_NAME>` with your project.
 ```
-oc apply -f ibp-scc.yaml
+oc apply -f ibp-scc.yaml -n <PROJECT_NAME>
 oc adm policy add-scc-to-user <PROJECT_NAME> system:serviceaccounts:<PROJECT_NAME>
 ```
 {:codeblock}
+Replace `<PROJECT_NAME>` with the name that you want to use for your {{site.data.keyword.blockchainfull_notm}} Platform deployment project.

 If the command is successful, you can see a response that is similar to the following example:
 ```